10th JD - Suffolk County District Court

 Do I need an attorney in the civil court?

-• Corporations are required to have an attorney in the civil court.
-It is necessary for an attorney to represent the corporation at all stages of an action, including answering the summons and complaint.
+• Corporations are required to have an attorney in all proceedings (except Small Claims or Commercial Small Claims).
+An attorney must represent the corporation at all stages of an action, including answering the summons and complaint.

 What is the maximum amount that I can sue for in the civil court?